-- Provide valuable data to use to build out an ideal customer profile, so your sales and marketing teams know which audiences to target.
+- Provide valuable data to build an ideal customer profile so your sales and marketing teams know which audiences to target.

 Different Types of Leads

-Leads generation begins from different sources – sales, marketing, social media, recommendations, word of mouth, etc. – so your lead qualification process needs to have guidelines on how to qualify various leads.
+Lead generation begins from different sources–sales, marketing, social media, recommendations, word of mouth, etc.–so your lead qualification process needs guidelines on qualifying various leads.

 These are the most common types of leads you’ll encounter:

-- Marketing Lead: These are leads who are interested in receiving marketing materials and communications but are not necessarily interested in purchasing your product.
-A sales rep can do a discovery call, and then pass them on to the appropriate team for follow-up.
+- Marketing Qualified Lead: These are leads interested in receiving marketing materials and communications but are not necessarily interested in purchasing your product.
+A sales rep can do a discovery call and then pass them on to the appropriate team for follow-up.

-- Product Lead: These are leads who are interested in using your product and have likely signed up for a free trial version to test out.
-If satisfied, product leads are likely to convert to sales leads further down the pipeline.
-When possible, connect with them to answer any questions, and pitch the value of your product further.
+- Product Qualified Lead: These are leads who are interested in using your product and have likely signed up for a free trial version to test out.
+Product leads are likely to convert if satisfied to sales leads further down the pipeline.
+When possible, connect with them to answer any questions and pitch the value of your product further.

 - Unqualified Lead: These are leads who are not currently interested in your product.
-They may have had previous contact with a sales rep, or stumbled upon your company’s website or social media account, but they don’t know enough about your product to consider purchasing it.
+They may have had previous contact with a sales rep or stumbled upon your company’s website or social media account.
+Still, they don’t know enough about your product to purchase it.

 How to Qualify a Lead

-Sales reps will need to do research on all their leads to help determine if they are qualified or not.
-You can start by researching the type of work they do and see if your product would help bolster their business.
+Sales reps will need to research all their leads to help determine if they are qualified or not.
+You can start by examining their work type and see if your product would help bolster their business.

-Once enough research is done, a sales rep can reach out.
-Using a personalized video to introduce yourself will help personalize the message and leave a good impression.
+After conducting sufficient research, the sales representative can initiate contact.
+A personalized video to introduce yourself will help personalize the message and leave a good impression.